Applying for Graduate Study

 Please note that you will have to pay the application fee for each application.

-Part-time students do not need to live in Oxford, but must attend the Faculty (in person) regularly for supervision, study, skills training, and participation in seminars.
+Part-time students do not need to live in Oxford, but must attend the Faculty in person regularly for courses, supervision, skills training, research, and participation in seminars.
+Part-time study is not distance learning.

-For those working alongside their studies, you must have the approval of your employers.
+Part-time students working alongside their studies must have the approval of their employers.

 You cannot undertake another course at another institution (or Oxford) while studying part-time.